Selling England by the Pound: Side one

-Banks wrote most of "Firth of Fifth" on his own, and had presented it to the group for Foxtrot, but it was rejected.
+Banks wrote a piece which included what became the solo piano introduction of "Firth of Fifth" on his own, and presented it to the group for Foxtrot, but it was rejected.
 He reworked some sections of the song for Selling England by the Pound, where it drew a more positive reception.
-The track opens with a solo piece for piano, that is repeated by the band later in the song.
-Banks recalled the difficulty to remove the noise created by the piano pedal in the studio, so he played the passage without it which he found difficult.
-Hackett took one of Banks' piano figures and rearranged it as a guitar solo, which dominates the latter part of the track.
-Banks later deemed the lyrics, to which he contributed with assistance from Rutherford, as one of the worst he had worked on.
+Banks recalled the difficulty of removing the noise created by the piano pedal in the studio, so he played the passage without it, which he also found difficult.
+Hackett took a theme which Banks had written for flute and piano and rearranged it as a guitar solo, which dominates the latter part of the track.
+Banks later deemed the lyrics, which he contributed with assistance from Rutherford, as one of the worst he had worked on.
 He had aimed to follow "the idea of a river and then I got a bit caught up in the cosmos and I don't quite know where I ended up".

-"More Fool Me" is the second of two songs, the other being "For Absent Friends" from Nursery Cryme, to feature Collins on lead vocals before he became the band's lead singer in 1975.
-Uncharacteristically for the group's output at the time, the song was a tender, romantic ballad.
-It was written quickly by Collins and Rutherford while sitting on the steps outside the recording studio.
+"More Fool Me" is the second of two songs (the first being "For Absent Friends" from Nursery Cryme) to feature Collins on lead vocals before he became the band's lead singer in 1975.
+Uncharacteristically for the group's output at the time, the song is a tender, romantic ballad.
+Its music was written by Rutherford, with lyrics by both him and Collins, while sitting on the steps outside the recording studio.
+It is performed on the album by just the song's two writers, Rutherford playing 12-string acoustic guitar with reverb effect applied and Collins singing, frequently in falsetto range.
 Gabriel considered the pair's contributions "quite a breakthrough".